damlabrn/TermProject343/README.md

 https://www.youtube.com/watch?v=egpbzk5u0xA

 After cloning the repository, don’t forget to push it to the Git, so that we can see your term project.

+Question that you need to answer is:
+1- How does the execution time change when cooling rate increased?
+Report it by running the same algorithm for the given dataset.
+2- How does the execution time and solution quality change when the difference between starting temperature and stopping temperature is increased?
+Report it by running the same algorithm for the given datasets.